HL7/fhir-gender-harmony/input/pagecontent/fhirgenderharmony.md

 ## Exchanging Sex Assigned at Birth
 *Note: In the Gender Harmony logical model, Sex Assigned at Birth is considered a type of Recorded Sex or Gender.*

 In the US, Sex Assigned at Birth is part of the USCDIv1.
-US Core has established the us-core-birthsex extension to meet US-specific requirements.
-For R4 implementations in the US that require conformance to US Core, our recommendation is to use the us-core-birthsex extension to maintain consistency within the US implementer community for exchanging the Sex assigned at Birth concept.
+US Core has established extensions to meet US-specific requirements.
+For R4 implementations in the US that require conformance to US Core, our recommendation is to use the the US Core extensions to maintain consistency within the US implementer community for exchanging the Sex assigned at Birth concept.

 Outside the US, if your jurisdiction has a "Core" implementation guide, and that guide includes an extension for Sex Assigned at Birth, our recommendation is to use that extension to align with your jurisdiction's implementer community.

 Otherwise, our recommendation is to work with your jurisdiction-specific or use-case specific implementation guide authors to define jurisdiction or use-case specific methods to exchange concepts that can be categorized as a recorded sex and gender, including sex assigned at birth.
-Refer to the guidance on exchanging Recorded Sex and Gender for considerations.
+Refer to the [guidance on Recorded Sex and Gender](#guidance-on-recorded-sex-and-gender) for considerations.

 ## Exchanging Administrative Sex or Gender
 *Note: In the Gender Harmony logical model, Administrative Sex and Administrative Gender are considered types of Recorded Sex or Gender.*

 Administrative Sex and Administrative Gender have sometimes been used interchangeably.
 Generally, Patient.gender may be used to exchange either Administrative Sex or Administrative Gender.
 However, if a system differentiates between the two, Patient.gender may be used for Administrative Gender, and an extension or Observation may be used for Administrative Sex.
-See <TODO Link> for considerations on whether an extension or Observation may best meet your needs.
+The considerations for using an extension vs. an Observation for Administrative Sex are similar to [those for Gender Identity](#exchanging-gender-identity).

 ## Exchanging Legal Sex or Gender
-*Note: In the Gender Harmony logical model, Legal Sex and Legal Gender are considered types of Recorded Sex or Gender.   *
+*Note: In the Gender Harmony logical model, Legal Sex and Legal Gender are considered types of Recorded Sex or Gender.*

 Legal Sex and Legal Gender have sometimes been used interchangeably.
 Generally, Patient.gender may be used to exchange either Legal Sex or Legal Gender.

-TODO
+However, if a system differentiates between Legal Sex/Gender and Administrative Gender, an extension or Observation may be used for exchanging Legal Sex.

 ## Exchanging Billing Sex
 *Note: In the Gender Harmony logical model, Billing Sex is considered a type of Recorded Sex or Gender.*